| File-Spector project and can be found at

 user/developer to format a binary file and then use it to read

 any binary file that matched the specified format.
+What is it all about?
+While working at GMV I

 realised that the project that I was currently involved in